zauberzeug/basekit_ros/README.md

 The USB camera system provides video streaming through ROS2 topics using the `usb_cam` ROS2 package.
 Camera parameters can be configured through `config/camera.yaml`.

 The AXIS camera system integrates with the [ROS2 AXIS camera driver](https://github.com/ros-drivers/axis_camera/tree/humble-devel) to support multiple IP cameras with individual streams.
 Each camera can be configured through `config/axis_camera.yaml`, with credentials managed through `config/secrets.yaml` (template provided in `config/secrets.yaml.template`).
+The cameras' authentication mode (basic or digest) might need to be configured - see [AXIS Camera Authentication](#axis-camera-authentication) section for details.

 The visualization system integrates with [Foxglove Studio](https://foxglove.dev/) for remote camera viewing, supporting compressed image transport.
 The Foxglove Bridge is accessible via WebSocket connection on port 8765.